shams-sam/shams-sam.github.io-master/_drafts/2018-07-23-survival-analysis.md

 A common used estimator of \\(\theta\\) is the **Maximum Likelyhood Estimator (MLE)** which is defined as the value of \\(\theta\\) that maximizes the likelyhood function.

+The MLE have been shown to display the following desirable properties over a large sample (**as the sample size approaches infinity**),

+- Unbiased
+- Efficient
+- Normally Distributed

 ## REFERENCES:

 <small>[Survival Analysis: A Survey](https://link.springer.com/article/10.1007/BF01083132#){:target="_blank"}</small><br>